Ciaran Fitzgerald

-Ciaran Fitzgerald (born 4 June 1952) is an Irish former rugby union player.
+Ciaran Fitzgerald is an Irish former rugby union player.
 He captained Ireland to the Triple Crown in 1982 and 1985, and the Five Nations Championship in 1983.
 Fitzgerald also captained the Lions on their 1983 tour.
 After the conclusion of his playing career, Fitzgerald was coach of the national team.

 Early life

-Fitzgerald was born in Loughrea, County Galway.
+Fitzgerald was born in Ballina, County Mayo.

 Rugby career

 Fitzgerald first played rugby while at Garbally College, and was chosen to play hooker by teacher and priest John Kirby.
-Fitzgerald played for University College Galway, and then went on to play senior rugby for St. Mary's College in Dublin.
+Fitzgerald played for University College Galway, and then went on to play senior rugby for St Mary's College in Dublin.